Mu33z/Tic-Tac-Toe/README.md

 My First project!

-This is a multiplayer game which you can playe with your friend by running this .py script with python3
+This is a multiplayer game which you can playe with your friend by running this .py script with python3.

-have fun!!!!